-In this tutorials, we are going to learn about the most interesting topic in Java that is what are different types of references.
-Lets see the basics of Reference types in Java and understanding in detailed.
+In this tutorial, we are going to learn about the most interesting topic in Java.
+That is the reference and its different types.
+Let’s see the basics of Reference types in Java and understand in a detailed manner.

 Reference Types in Java

 What is Garbage Collection?

 Garbage collection is a sophisticated Java feature that takes care of automatic deallocation of objects that are not in use.
 The garbage collection mechanism reclaims memory from an object when there are no active references to that object.
 The types of references to an object also play an important role in garbage collection.
 This is because the decision to reclaim memory from the object heap is not just based on active references.
 It is also based on the type of references.

 What are the different Reference Types?

 In Java, there are four types of references, namely: